|Exploring Repayment Loans|

 Repayment loans are the subject of the last of three chapters of Financial Functions with a Spreadsheet which look at the effects of regular cashflows.

 Spreadsheets take the hard work out of calculations, but you still need to know how to do them.
 Financial Functions with a spreadsheet is all about understanding and reasoning, using a spreadsheet to do the actual calculation.

 A repayment loan is particularly easy to deal with because it is just an annuity seen from a different point of view.

 In the case of a repayment loan a sum of money - the principal or Present Value PV is borrowed at the start of the loan.
 At the end of each time period a regular sum S is paid back.
 This regular sum has to be large enough to pay back the interest due on the loan and some of the principal.
 As long as this is the case the proportion of interest to principal repaid each period changes so that more and more of the principal is repaid.
 Eventually the entire principal is repaid and the debt is cleared.

 A repayment loan may be just an annuity seen from the other side of the table but the sort of questions you need to answer are subtly different.
-Partly this is due to a slight difference in psychology and the nature of the decisions you have to make - you are trying to minimise the interest rate and term rather than maximise them - but it is also the way that institutions and the law deal different with loans than annuities.
+Partly this is due to a slight difference in psychology and the nature of the decisions you have to make.
+You are trying to minimize the interest rate and term rather than maximize them - but it is also the way that institutions and the law deal differently with loans than annuities.